oliverpeb/IDS/README.md

-For these scripts to work you need to apply VirusTotal API key in your console. ("VT_API_KEY")
+For these scripts to work you need to apply VirusTotal API key in your console: setx VT_API_KEY "YOUR_API_KEY_HERE".